MrBIMC/MaterialSeekBarPreference/README.md

         sample:measurementUnit="%"/>
 ````

 As you can see, lib provides 4 custom attributes(minValue, maxValue, interval and measurementUnit).
+measurementUnit is should be String or a reference to a String (measurementUnit="%"  or measurementUnit="@string/my_preference_unit").
+Every other attribute should be an Integer or reference to an Integer resource (interval="@integer/my_preference_interval" or interval="10").
 Use them to define look and desired behavior of your preference.

 #Known bugs and planned features
 1. ~~Seekbar is not themmable on pre-lollipop.~~ DONE(v0.6+).
 2. No support of RTL yet.
 3. Small bug: It takes 2 taps on seekbar value indicator to open up the keyboard.

+# Collaborators
+I'd really want to thank:

+* [krage](https://github.com/krage) for adding support for referenced resources.

 #Licence
 Lib is licenced under *MIT licence*, so you can do whatever you want with it.